debruine/faux/README.md

 rnorm\_multi
 ------------

-This function makes multiple normally distributed vectors with specified parameters and relationships.[see vignette](articles/rnorm_multi.html)
+This function makes multiple normally distributed vectors with specified parameters and relationships. [see vignette](articles/rnorm_multi.html)

 For example, the following creates a sample that has 100 observations of 3 variables, drawn from a population where A has a mean of 0 and SD of 1, while B and C have means of 20 and SDs of 5.
 A correlates with B and C with r = 0.5, and B and C correlate with r = 0.25.